-We offer an area-specific information service called "i-area", which provides weather, dining, traffic and other types of information to our i-mode users. "i-area" is a service that automatically selects and displays i-mode content relating to the current whereabouts of an i-mode user.
+In July 2001, we began offering an area-specific information service called "i-area", which provides weather, dining, traffic and other types of information directed to our i-mode users. "i-area" is a service that automatically selects and displays i-mode content relating to the current whereabouts of an i-mode user.
 Users do not select service areas since the base stations automatically recognize their general location.
 Our "open i-area" service allows any content provider to relay i-area information to users.

-We plan to continue to add attractive i-mode services.
-To broaden the capabilities of i-mode, and in cooperation with Sun Microsystems, Inc., we introduced in January 2001 a new series of i-mode handsets with Java that enables users, through their handsets alone, to run programs and play games, and SSL capabilities that enable users to access advanced intranets and other information.
-We have introduced i-appli services and content specifically for our Java based handsets, and have introduced and are expanding our English-language content.
+To broaden the capabilities of i-mode, and in cooperation with Sun Microsystems, Inc., in January 2001 we introduced a new series of i-mode handsets with Java that enables users, through their handsets alone, to run programs and play games, and SSL capabilities that enable users to access advanced intranets and other information.
+We also introduced i-appli services and content specifically for our Java-based handsets.

 In June 2002, we introduced "i-shot" service for our mova services, which allows users to transmit digital still images taken with mobile phones that feature built-in digital cameras.
 Users can send images through our nationwide circuit switch network, which provides a more economical means of transmitting large amounts of data compared to a packet network.
-There is no subscriber fee for i-shot service.
+There is no subscription fee for i-shot service.
 Users pay a per transmission charge, which depends on the size of the data being sent and other conditions.